-Why is that?
 When you are sick, you are more likely to have a high blood sugar (glucose) level also known as hyperglycemia.
 This happens because your body creates more hormones to fight infection, and these hormones can counteract the effects of insulin.
 If insulin cannot do its job, then glucose builds up in the blood.

 You also need to know how to adjust your medication to treat high glucose levels.
 Ask about the amount of insulin you should give yourself to bring the levels down.
 If you take oral diabetes medication, find out how to adjust the dose.
-If you do not already have this information, work with your doctor to create a 'sick day plan' so that you will be prepared.
+If you do not already have this information, work with your doctor to create a sick day plan so that you will be prepared.

 In addition to testing your blood glucose levels, be alert for the symptoms of hyperglycemia such as having to urinate frequently, being very thirsty, and having blurry vision.

 So how do you do this?
-Ask your doctor or dietician how to make food exchanges so you get the nutrients that you need.
+Ask your doctor or dietitian how to make food exchanges so you get the nutrients that you need.
 For example, try eating broth-based soups, saltine crackers, and frozen fruit bars.
 If you have had vomiting or diarrhea, replenish the lost fluids.

 Remember to continue taking your insulin even if you are not eating your regular diet.
 However, your dose of insulin may need to be adjusted.
 Call your doctor if you have severe vomiting or diarrhea or your eating pattern has changed a lot.